awpala/udemy-my-courses-data-parser/README.md

 ## Overview

 A semi-automated, scripts-based approach for downloading courses metadata for an authenticated [Udemy](https://www.udemy.com) user account.
 Based on Udemy v.2.0 API.
+Corresponding data is based on HTTP requests inferred from user-authenticated view `https://www.udemy.com/home/my-courses/lists/`.

 ### Use Policy